avaframe/AvaFrame/docs/theoryCom1DFA.rst

 Voellmy upgraded friction model
 """""""""""""""""""""""""""""""
 In order to increase the friction force and make the avalanche flow stop on steeper slopes than with the Voellmy friction relation, a minimum shear stress can be added to the Voellmy friction relation.
 This minimum value defines a shear stress under which the snowpack doesn’t move, and induces a strong flow deceleration.
-This expression of the basal layer friction model also reminds the one used in the swiss RAMMS model, where the Voellmy model is modified by adding a yield stress supposed to account for the snow cohesion (https://ramms.slf.ch/en/modules/debrisflow/theory/friction-parameters.html).
+This expression of the basal layer friction model also resembles the one used in the swiss RAMMS model, where the Voellmy model is modified by adding a yield stress supposed to account for the snow cohesion (https://ramms.slf.ch/en/modules/debrisflow/theory/friction-parameters.html).

 .. math::
  \tau^{(b)} = \tau_0 + \tan{\delta}\,\sigma^{(b)} + c_\text{dyn}\,\rho_0\,\bar{u}^2